zhaoyao91/react-page-cache/README.md

     args: {...}, // whatever page args, optional
     page: (args)=><MyTestPage {...}/>, // how to build the page by the args
-    cacheTime: 10 * 60 * 1000 // cache time after this page is inactivated, if omitted, it will equal to global options })
+    cacheTime: 10 * 60 * 1000 // cache time after this page is inactivated, if omitted, it will equal to global options
+    scrollTop: ... // if undefined, it will recover to the previous scroll position; if null, remain current position; if number, then scroll to it
+})
 ```